 In order for the defence to apply, the party making an otherwise defamatory statement must be subject to a duty to make the statement, and the statement must be made to a party bearing a corresponding interest in receiving the information.
 Examples of circumstances in which the defence may apply include where an employer prepares a character reference for a former employee, or where a corporation makes disclosures required by a government body, such as the Australian Securities and Investments Commission.
 Where such communications are defamatory in nature, the employer or corporate defendant may be absolved of liability by arguing the defence of qualified privilege.

 A fair report of proceedings of public concern is also a defence [Defamation Act 2005 (SA) s 27].
 This can include reports of parliamentary, judicial and government proceedings, the proceedings of learned societies, sport and recreation associations, trade associations and meetings of shareholders of an incorporated company.

 Although words might appear defamatory, a defendant may establish that they were spoken in jest or as part of vulgar abuse and therefore did not convey any defamatory meaning to those who heard or saw the words.
 In other words, the words were not taken seriously.
 The Defamation Act 2005 (SA) also provides a defence of triviality, where the circumstances of publication were such that the plaintiff was unlikely to sustain any harm.

-A whistleblower is someone who is aware of illegal activities or corruption and who discloses this information to authorities so that it can be investigated in the public interest.
 The Public Interest Disclosure Act 2018 (SA) (formerly the Whistleblowers Protection Act 1993 (SA)) protects people who disclose information relating to substantial risks to public health, safety or the environment, and public officers who disclose information relating to corruption, misconduct and maladministration in public administration.